 Happier Callers Means Better Calls

 The one thing agents tell us, more than anything else, is that callers who get to use a call-back instead of waiting on hold are friendlier and more agreeable than average.
 Anyone who has worked as an agent, or managed them, knows that it can be a stressful job.
 Making the calls a bit more pleasant for the agents has a positive impact on their morale and efficiency.
-Furthermore, data shows that having happier callers leads to a shorter average handle time, a metric that many call center managers watch closely.
+Furthermore, data shows that having happier callers leads to a shorter average handle time, a metric that many call center managers watch closely when looking at operational efficiency in the contact center.

 “Agent-Waits” vs. “Customer-Waits” Call-Backs